perracodex/kcrud/README.md

 ## Docker Containerization

+After the **fat JAR** is built, it can be containerized using Docker.
+Is assumed that Docker is [installed](https://www.docker.com/products/docker-desktop/) and running in the local environment.

 The [Dockerfile](./Dockerfile) provided in the root directory of the project allows to containerize the Kcrud server.

 To build the Docker image, execute the following command in the terminal: